aivec/wp-docker-dev-factory/README.md

 ```
 `privateKeyPath` can be either a relative or absolute path.
 Relative paths are resolved **starting from the same folder as the ssh config file**, while absolute paths are resolved **starting from the users home directory**.

 Additionally, the private key **must not be password protected**.
-There are tools out there like `sshpass` for automating password input for password protected SSH keys, but in our experience it is not very reliable and not worth the effort.
+There are tools out there like `sshpass` for automating password input for password protected SSH keys, but in our experience this is not very reliable and not worth the effort.
 Our recommendation is to generate a passwordless SSH key pair where only non-interactive downloads are allowed.